uPortal-Attic/uportal-app-framework/docs/messaging.md

 ### Priority notifications

-For critical notifications that require a higher degree of visibility, notifications can be designated as "high priority" and will appear more prominently, fixed above the application top bar.
-In cases when the user has more than one priority notification to view, a generic message will be displayed, featuring the priority notifications count and a link to the notifications page.
+Critical notifications designated "high priority" will appear more prominently, fixed above the application top bar.
+When the user has more than one priority notification, the framework displays a generic message featuring the priority notifications count and a link to the notifications page.

 [![priority notification](./img/notifications/priority.png)](img/notifications/priority.png)